morozov312/XML-HTML-Parser/README.md

 [![Build Status](https://travis-ci.com/morozov312/XML-HTML-Parser.svg?branch=main)](https://travis-ci.com/github/morozov312/XML-HTML-Parser)
-# About repository
-This project developed in order to apply all my theoretical knowledge on frontend development in practice.
 # Tools
 ## HTML and CSS
 ***Pug*** - for HTML development. ***SASS preprocessor*** - for CSS development, styles code developed using BEM methodology.